VPAC/superlinux/supercomputingwithlinux.md

 **CUDA**: The NVIDIA CUDA Toolkit includes accelerated BLAS and FFT implementations, parallel thread execution and CUDA command line compiler.
 CUDA (an acronym for Compute Unified Device Architecture) is a parallel computing architecture developed by NVIDIA, the computing engine in NVIDIA graphics processing units (GPUs).

 **DAWN**: Drawer for Academic WritiNgs (DAWN) is a renderer which reads 3D geometrical data and visualizes with a vectorized 3D PostScript processor with analytical hidden line/surface removal.

-Desmond: Desmond is a software package developed at D.E.
+**Desmond**: Desmond is a software package developed at D.E.
 Shaw Research to perform high-speed molecular dynamics simulations of biological systems on parallel systems that is available as part of Schrodinger or as a stand-alone package.

 **DeMon**: DeMon (Density of Montréal) is a software package for density functional theory (DFT) calculations.
 It uses the linear combination of Gaussian-type orbital (LCGTO) approach for the self-consistent solution of the Kohn-Sham (KS) DFT equations.
 The calculation of the four-center electron repulsion integrals is avoided by introducing an auxiliary function basis for the variational fitting of the Coulomb potential.